graphcommerce-org/graphcommerce/docs/framework/config.md

 Custom locale used to load the .po files.
 Must be a valid locale, also used for Intl functions.

 #### permissions: [GraphCommercePermissions](#GraphCommercePermissions)

+Allows the option to require login or completely disable certain sections of the site on a per store basis

 #### robotsAllow: boolean